Patagonia Torrentshell 3L Jacket

 What We Like

-• The Torrentshell is a superb value at $179: You get excellent weatherproofing from a quality 3-layer build, great looks and clean styling, and typical Patagonia build quality.
+- A superb value at less than $200: You get excellent weatherproofing from a quality 3-layer build, great looks and clean styling, and typical Patagonia build quality.

-• Versatile fit that can easily accommodate layers underneath but doesn’t feel overly restrictive or bulky.
+- Versatile fit can easily accommodate layers underneath but doesn’t feel overly restrictive or bulky.

-• Sustainability focus is a big plus, including recycled, bluesign-approved fabrics, PFC-free DWR, and Fair Trade Certification.
+- Sustainability focus is a big plus, including recycled and bluesign-approved fabrics, a PFC-free DWR coating, and Fair Trade Certification.

-• Extensive selection of colorways (nine options for men and nine for women at time of publishing).
+- Extensive selection of colorways (eight options for men and eight for women at time of publishing).

 What We Don’t

-• Not a standout in breathability, but it has pit zips and gets the job done for mild outdoor pursuits and daily wear.
+- Not a standout in breathability, although it has pit zips and gets the job done for mild outdoor pursuits and daily wear.

 Comparison Table